 Learning Health Systems Panel

-In 2018, the AHRQ EPC program started a project to enhance learning health systems' adoption of evidence to improve the quality and effectiveness of patient care.
-To do this, it is convening a learning health systems panel to guide the development of products and tools that will help health systems use findings from EPC evidence reviews.
-The learning health systems panel is generating ideas, providing feedback, and making improvements to products and tools.
-In 2020, learning health systems represented in the panel will implement and evaluate materials.
+In 2018, the EPC Program started a project to enhance learning health systems' adoption of evidence to improve the quality and effectiveness of patient care.
+To do this, it convened a learning health systems panel to guide the development of relevant evidence reports as well as tools to help health systems use findings from EPC evidence reviews.
+In 2020-21, learning health systems represented in the panel implemented and evaluated these tools.
 Get more details about the Learning Health Systems Panel.

-EPC and Health Systems Partnership Pilot Project Reports (2018)
+- 2018 EPC and Health Systems Partnership Pilot Projects

 - Disseminating Findings From EPC Reports: Pilot Project of Three Products